Josh Lambo: Jacksonville Jaguars

 On October 17, 2017, Lambo signed with the Jacksonville Jaguars.
 On November 12, 2017, Lambo made a game-winning 30-yard field goal in overtime to give the Jaguars a 20–17 win over the Los Angeles Chargers.
+In the 2017 season, Lambo converted 22 of 24 extra point attempts and 19 of 20 field goal attempts.
+He converted all nine extra point attempts and all four field goal attempts in the Jaguars' postseason run.

 In Week 8 of the 2018 season, Lambo kicked a new career-long 57-yard field goal against the Philadelphia Eagles.
 He was placed on injured reserve on December 28, 2018, with a groin injury.
+In the 2018 season, Lambo converted 19 of 20 extra point attempts and 19 of 21 field goal attempts in 13 games.

 On February 13, 2019, Lambo signed a four-year, $15.5-million contract extension with the Jaguars.
 In Week 4, Lambo converted two extra points and went 4-for-4 on field goals, including the game-winning 33-yarder as time expired in a 26–24 win over the Denver Broncos, earning him AFC Special Teams Player of the Week.
 In Week 7, Lambo hit all four of his field goals and an extra point in a 27–17 win over the Cincinnati Bengals, earning him his second AFC Special Teams Player of the Week award of the season.
+In the 2019 season, Lambo converted 19 of 20 extra point attempts and 33 of 34 field goal attempts.

 On September 23, 2020, Lambo was placed on injured reserve with a hip injury.
 He was activated on October 22.
-In Week 9, Lambo kicked a career-long and franchise-tying 59-yard field goal.
-However in the same game, he re-injured his hip on an onside kick attempt and was placed on season-ending injured reserve on November 9, 2020.
+In Week 9, Lambo kicked a career-long and franchise-tying 59-yard field goal against the Houston Texans.
+However, in the same game, he re-injured his hip on an onside kick attempt and was placed on season-ending injured reserve on November 9, 2020.

 On October 19, 2021, Lambo was released by the Jaguars.

 On December 15, Lambo accused first-year Jaguars head coach Urban Meyer of kicking him in the leg during warmups before the team's final preseason game.
 This accusation would ultimately play a pivotal role in Meyer's firing early the next day.
 He later filed a lawsuit against the team alleging that Meyer created a hostile work environment and the Jaguars did nothing to stop it.
+The lawsuit was later dismissed.

 Pittsburgh Steelers

-On November 2, 2021, Lambo was signed to the Pittsburgh Steelers practice squad.
+On November 2, 2021, Lambo was signed to the practice squad of the Pittsburgh Steelers.
 He was released on November 11.